RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned

+Finally, we comment briefly regarding the numerical implementation and computational complexity of conditioning metrics proposed below.
+The local condition number $\mathcal{K}_j$ does not require a full inversion of the matrix $\mathsf{A}$ but only needs the $j$-th row of $\mathsf{A}^{-1}$ to be computed.
+This can be achieved by solving the equation $\mathsf{A}^\textrm{T}\mathbf{r}_j=\mathsf{I}_j$ based on the identity $\mathsf{A}^{-1}\mathsf{A}=\mathsf{I}$, where $\mathsf{I}_j$ denotes the $j$-th column of the identity matrix $\mathsf{I}$.
+Solving this equation is a standard, inexpensive routine available in CFD codes, e.g., with a computational complexity of $\mathcal{O}(n \log n)$ if a multigrid linear solver is used, where $n$ indicates the number of elements in $\mathbf{r}$, and $\mathcal{O}$ denotes ``of the order of''.
+Therefore, it can be estimated that even obtaining the full condition number field only has a computational complexity of $\mathcal{O}(n^2 \log n)$ with a standard multigrid linear solver, which is much lower than the complexity of $\mathcal{O}(n^3)$ for typical algorithms of matrix inversions.

-As the local condition number $\mathcal{K}(\bm{x})$ is a spatial function and its discretization an $n$-vector, it is desirable to obtain a scalar quantity to provide an integral, more straightforward measure of model conditioning property similar to the global condition number $\mathcal{K}_{\tau}$.
+As the local condition number $\mathcal{K}(\bm{x})$ is a spatial function, and its discretization is an $n$-vector, it is desirable to obtain a scalar quantity to provide an integral, more straightforward measure of model conditioning property similar to the global condition number $\mathcal{K}_{\tau}$.
 To this end, we define a \emph{volume-averaged} local condition number $\overline{\mathcal{K}}_{\bm{x}}$ defined in Eq.~(\ref{eq:avg-kappa}). \begin{linenomath}

 \end{linenomath} where $\Delta V_j$ denotes the volume of the $j$-th cell in the CFD mesh, and $V$ is the total volume of the computational domain.
-This volume-averaged local condition number $\overline{\mathcal{K}}_{\bm{x}}$ has a similar interpretation to $\mathcal{K}_{\tau}$ but preserves the merits of $\mathcal{K}_j$ as summarized above.
-That is, it has a tighter bound and is mesh independent.
+This volume-averaged local condition number $\overline{\mathcal{K}}_{\bm{x}}$ has a similar interpretation to $\mathcal{K}_{\tau}$ but preserves the merits of $\mathcal{K}_j$, i.e., tighter bounds and mesh independency.

-In the derivations above the Reynolds stress term is treated explicitly, i.e., $\bm{\tau}$ is substituted directly into the RANS equation.
-When the Reynolds stress term is treated implicitly as in many practical implementations of Reynolds stress models (e.g.~\cite{basara03new,maduta17improved}), the corresponding local condition number of the model can be obtained similarly, except that the Green's function is modified to account for the implicit modeling of the linear part of Reynolds stress with eddy viscosity model.
+In the derivations above the Reynolds stress term is substituted directly into the RANS equation and is treated explicitly.
+When the Reynolds stress term is treated implicitly as in many practical implementations of Reynolds stress models~\citep[e.g.,][]{basara03new,maduta17improved}, the corresponding local condition number of the model can be obtained similarly, except that the Green's function is modified to account for the implicit modeling of the linear part of Reynolds stress with eddy viscosity model.
 Specifically, the general form of implicit treatment of Reynolds stress can be written as follows: \begin{linenomath}